oroinc/platform/src/Oro/Bundle/NotificationBundle/readme.md

 Console commands
 -------------

-oro:mass_notification:send
+oro:maintenance-notification
 -------------

-Command to send mass notification emails to all active users.
+Command to send maintenance notification emails.

-Params are:
+Parameters are:

 - `message` - message to insert into email body.
 Optional.
+- `file` - path to the text file with message.
+Optional.
 - `subject` - email subject.
 Optional.
-If not provided, email subject from configuration is used.
+If not provided, email subject from default maintenance template is used.
 - `sender_name` - sender name.
 Optional.
-If not provided, sender name from configuration is used.
+If not provided, sender name from Notification Rules configuration is used.
 - `sender_email` - sender email.
 Optional.
-If not provided, sender email from configuration is used.
+If not provided, sender email from Notification Rules configuration is used.

 To send notifications on production servers --env=prod option should be added to use production email settings.